Categories

 AUDITIONING SYSTEM

 Hi, I'm Jerry Gahagan, founder of Oak Tree Enterprises LLC.
-This is a collection of gear I have been working on for the past few months.
-I have sold gear, in the retail environment for since the early 1980's, but never had a selection of speakers and electronics that covered so many brands.
+I have sold gear, in the retail environment for since the early 1980's (yes, after most of the GREAT and CLASSIC vintage audio gear had been discontinued :-( ) , but never had a selection of speakers and electronics that covered so many brands.
 As a dealer, you have many models from a few manufacturers.
 However, as most of us know, most manufacturers had only 1 or 2 models that are now "classics" out of their entire line.
 Now, I am able to assemble 1 or 2 of the "classic" models, without dictation by any single manufacturer.
 This will likely feature a constantly changing lineup of gear.

 Now to address the original two questions.
 The general public has allowed advertising to convince us that we need constant "sensory overload" all the time in order to enjoy our selves.
 "Big Box" audio stores stock inventory that follows this general trend.
 Just try and find a simple 2 channel audio receiver or system in a typical "mega mart" electronics store.
 It is generally going to be assumed that you are going to also need a system to watch movies on as well, so you may as well look at a system that "does it all".
 I won't go into the "pros" of having a dedicated system for 2-channel audio listening here and the "cons" of trying to use your surround sound, DBX, Dolby, THX, 5.1, 6.1, 7.1 or 8.BR549, system to do it.
 That's another rant for anyone who doesn't already know the drawbacks.
 The real loss is the simple "relaxation" factor you get from simply "listening" to good audio recordings through a system sufficient to reproduce them adequately.
 When sitting in my Eames Lounger (yeah, unfortunately it's a copy), listening to this system with a good Single Malt and a decent cigar, I can't imagine being distracted by some video screen glaring at me.
 It would be completely distracting when trying to "soak in" the music coming from vinyl or CD.

 This system is not meant to be a "High End" audio system by any means, so you serious Audiophiles, just settle down.
 It's a "Mid-Fi" system.
 With the exception of the Green Mountain Audio "Continuum 1" speakers, it's meant to be a reference system utilizing gear that was financially "reachable" by the mainstream audio listener who appreciated listening to music on better than average audio equipment, but didn't want to spend half the price of a car, or more on each component.
-Just FYI, there are Amplifiers for $125,000, Pre-Amps for $30,000, Cartridges up to $20,000, Turntables up to $150,000, Speakers up to $250,000, Tuners up to $8,000, meter long RCA patch cables for $6,000 and replacement AC cords for $500 out there, if that helps put this system in perspective.
+Just FYI, there are Amplifiers for $125,000 (per side), Pre-Amps for $30,000, Cartridges up to $15,000+, Turntables up to $150,000, Speakers up to $250,000, Tuners up to $8,000, meter long RCA patch cables for >$50,000 (yes, really!
+I've seen them) and replacement AC cords for $6000 out there, if that helps put this system in perspective.
 With the exception of the Green Mountain Audio speakers, this entire system or one similar to it, could be put together maybe in the $4000-$8000 range.
 That is of course from a reputable dealer who has completely serviced, tested and is willing to back it up with a warranty.

 This will be the system that our speakers "for sale" will be auditioned on and will be against popular / classic "benchmarks" for reference.